By Rebekah Dyer

 Pregnancy gives us two people with individual bodies.
 When the rights of two people come into conflict and one has his/her right to life at stake, the right to not be killed unjustly prevails.
 The preborn are living, distinct, whole human beings who just need time to develop and grow.
 Their vulnerable state should not be exploited and used against them.
 Using power to crush someone else is not liberating and should not be seen as “choice.”

 The language used to refer to preborn humans in this film and in our culture at large attempts to persuade people preborn human beings are not really human and should not be granted any rights.
 Fertilized egg, zygote, and embryo are the terms used to describe an innocent, preborn baby in Personhood.
 The term fertilized egg is a misnomer.
 When an egg is fertilized, the egg does not exist anymore and what we have is a zygote.
 Zygote is just a term denoting a level of development for a human being in a very early stage of life.
 The same goes for the term embryo and fetus (fetus means “offspring” in Latin).
 We use terms like infant, toddler, adolescent, teenager, and adult to refer to the age of a human being.
-Using words like fetus and embryo to try and diminish their value and make it seem like they are not human like us is repulsive.

 When a large group of humans lose their basic human rights, the language used to describe them is intentionally changed with the purpose of trying to convince people this “other group” is lesser and not “like us.”
 This is what has happened to the preborn.